A Professional’s Guide to Difficult Divorced Co-ParentingGuidance for Social Workers, Mediators, Therapists and Attorneys

 4. Cultivating joy and positivity

 Intense states of fear and anxiety can cause co-parents to lose their ability to be joyful and positive.
 This class gives you simple and effective tools for helping co-parents understand the way their children are affected by their emotional states, and for cultivating joy and positivity.

-Yes, you will be a more effective co-parenting therapist.
+Yes, you will be a more effective professional.

 “Very valuable approach and greatly enhanced my understanding of applying theory to practice.”

 “The class exceeded my expectations.”